BigBobbas/ESP32-S3-Box3-Custom-ESPHome/instructions/make it your own.md

 <br><br>
 ### Adding entities to the touch buttons, so that you can 'tap' to toggle on or off an external device.
 in the example firmware it is possible to assign devices to the 6 buttons from the home screen (bottom 2 rows). this is a fairly straight forward process for on/off entities.<br><br>
+I would be looking at introducing more complex controls in the next release of this config.
+Such as sliders for brightness and the ability to change light colours etc. This can be done now using scenes, which we will cover later in this guide.
+However I'm sure you will agree that having direct control from the screen would be much better!<br><br>

 In the config the middle button on the middle row is for a simple on/off light entity.
 We can control this by making a service call to HomeAssistant.<br><br>
 Firstly you will need to find the Entity ID of the device you want to control.
 Follow the steps above that we used for finding the media player ID, it should be a similar method.<br><br>